Situated cognition: Transfer

-There are various definition of transfer found within the situated cognition umbrella.
+There are various definitions of transfer found within the situated cognition umbrella.
 Researchers interested in social practice often define transfer as increased participation.
 Ecological psychology perspectives define transfer as the detection of invariance across different situations.
 Furthermore, transfer can only "occur when there is a confluence of an individual's goals and objectives, their acquired abilities to act, and a set of affordances for action".

 Embodied cognition

 The traditional cognition approach assumes that perception and motor systems are merely peripheral input and output devices.
 However, embodied cognition posits that the mind and body interact 'on the fly' as a single entity.
 An example of embodied cognition is seen in the area of robotics, where movements are not based on internal representations, rather, they are based on the robot's direct and immediate interaction with its environment.
 Additionally, research has shown that embodied facial expressions influence judgments, and arm movements are related to a person's evaluation of a word or concept.
-In the latter example, the individual would pull or push a lever towards his name at a faster rate for positive words, than for negative words.
+In the latter example, the individual would pull or push a lever towards his name at a faster rate for positive words than for negative words.
 These results appeal to the embodied nature of situated cognition, where knowledge is the achievement of the whole body in its interaction with the world.

 Externalism

-As to the mind, by and large, situated cognition paves the way to various form of externalism.
+As to the mind, by and large, situated cognition paves the way to various forms of externalism.
 The issue is whether the situated aspect of cognition has only a practical value or it is somehow constitutive of cognition and perhaps of consciousness itself.
 As to the latter possibility, there are different positions.
 David Chalmers and Andy Clark, who developed the hugely debated model of the extended mind, explicitly rejected the externalization of consciousness.
 For them, only cognition is extended.
-On the other hand, others, like Riccardo Manzotti or Teed Rockwell, explicitly considered the possibility to situate conscious experience in the environment.
+On the other hand, others, like Riccardo Manzotti or Teed Rockwell, explicitly considered the possibility of situating conscious experience in the environment.

 Pedagogical implications

 Since situated cognition views knowing as an action within specific contexts and views direct instruction models of knowledge transmission as impoverished, there are significant implications for pedagogical practices.
 First, curriculum requires instructional design that draws on apprenticeship models common in real life.
 Second, curricular design should rely on contextual narratives that situate concepts in practice.
-Classroom practices such as project-based learning and problem-based learning would qualify as consistent with the situated learning perspective, as would techniques such as Case Base Learning, Anchored Instruction, and cognitive apprenticeship.
+Classroom practices such as project-based learning and problem-based learning would qualify as consistent with the situated learning perspective, as would techniques such as Case-Based Learning, Anchored Instruction, and cognitive apprenticeship.